floooh/floooh.github.io/_posts/2016-06-15-the-amazing-z80.md

-The undocumented instructions in the extended FD and DD ranges are especially interesting, they explain how all those indexed instructions using the IX and IY instructions could be implemented with minimal additional chip space:
+The undocumented instructions in the extended FD and DD ranges are especially interesting, they explain how all those indexed instructions using the IX and IY registers could be implemented with minimal additional chip space:

 Looking at the _documented_ index instruction it is clear that the